JamesKirchenwiitz/Detection-and-Relocation-Workflow/Script/README-HELP.md

 ### RELOCATION
 The folder titled "Relocation" takes you through all the scripts needed to successfully relocate your expanded catalog.
 This folder includes a "helpfile" that can guide you through the steps / syntax if any problems arise.

-Here is a graphic that highlights the completed workflow that starts with template matching and ends with the relocated catalog: